 Meet our Leadership Team

-As Executive Chair of Roll Call Chicagoland, Jack provides strategic leadership and governance oversight, guiding the organization’s mission to connect, support, and empower military-connected individuals and their families throughout the Chicagoland area.
+As President of the Board for Roll Call Chicagoland, Jack provides strategic leadership and governance oversight, guiding the organization’s mission to connect, support, and empower military-connected individuals and their families throughout the Chicagoland area.

 Jack recently retired after a distinguished 38-year career with PepsiCo, where he held multiple leadership positions across manufacturing, warehousing, transportation, supply and demand planning, customer service, and supply chain optimization.
 He helped lead major initiatives including the implementation of VMI planning and SAP ERP systems across PepsiCo’s diverse subsidiaries such as Quaker Oats, Gatorade, Tropicana, Frito-Lay, and the Pepsi Bottling Company.